Graph-Based Deterministic Polynomial Framwork for NP Problems: Preliminaries

 A path is a walk in which all vertices are distinct (i.e., no vertex is repeated).
-For an edge $e = uv$ in $G$, both vertices $u$ and $v$ are said to be \textbf{incident to} the edge $e$~\cite{zhang2005introduction}.
+A path in a directed graph $G$ is called maximal if it cannot be extended in $G$ while maintaining the path property.
+For an edge $e = (u, v)$ in $G$, both vertices $u$ and $v$ are said to be \textbf{incident to} the edge $e$.
 For a nonempty set of edges $E$, we say that the subgraph $\langle E \rangle$ (or $G[E]$) is the subgraph \textbf{induced by} $E$ if it consists of all edges in $E$ and all vertices incident to at least one edge in $E$.